-Recent studies have found that American Samoa is homogeneous both ethnically and culturally (Levine et al. 2016; Richmond and Levine 2012).
-Polynesians account for the vast majority of the territory's people (93%), and the primary language spoken at home is Samoan (91%) though English is often spoken in school and business settings.
 Contemporary American Samoan culture is characterized by a combination of traditional Samoan values and systems of social organization with a strong influence from Christianity.
 Maintaining "fa'a samoa", or "the Samoan way", was considered a priority under the Territorial constitution.
 Given the cultural homogeneity, nearly everyone in American Samoa accepts and complies with Samoan traditions of land and resource tenure.

 However, over the last half century or so, fishing has become less prominent as a central and organized community force.
 During this time, modern fishing gears and technologies were introduced, tuna canneries became a major economic force in Pago Pago, the population more than tripled, and the gradual but continuous introduction of Western cultural norms and practices altered American Samoans' relationship with the sea.
-While many traditions and village-based systems of governance have been maintained, the islands have experienced a shift from a subsistence-oriented economy, where sharing of fish catch was extremely important, to a cash-based economy, where fishing is often viewed as a more commercial venture.
+While many traditions and village-based systems of governance have been maintained, the islands have experienced a shift from a subsistence-oriented economy, where sharing of fish catch was extremely important, to a cashbased economy, where fishing is often viewed as a more commercial venture.

-A recent study by Levine et al. (2016) found that American Samoans still consume seafood frequently, with 78% of respondents stating that they eat fish or seafood once a week or more.
+In 2016, Levine et al. found that American Samoans still consume seafood frequently, with 78% of respondents stating that they eat fish or seafood once a week or more.
 Most American Samoans purchase seafood from stores or restaurants, with 65% of survey respondents listing these sellers as their first or second choice for obtaining seafood.
 Other common means for obtaining fish include markets and roadside vendors (45%) and fish caught by household members (37%).
 These results corroborate Levine and Allen's (2009) observation that American Samoans largely rely on, and in many cases prefer, store-bought food to locally caught fish, with the majority of fish consumed in American Samoa imported from neighboring Samoa.